 It is not possible to provide phrases to cover every conceivable situation which may arise, and the examples contained in this Guideline are not exhaustive, but merely representative of phraseology in common use.

-DOCUMENT APPLICABILITY
+AIMS AND OBJECTIVE

 VTS Authorities should adopt the phraseology described in this guideline in their day-to-day operations to demonstrate compliance with IALA Standard 1040 – Vessel Traffic Services.